dotcypress/ula/readme.md

 1. Download latest firmware build from [Releases page](https://github.com/dotcypress/ula/releases)
 2. Hold the BOOTSEL button while connecting your board to the computer
 3. Copy firmware file downloaded earlier to the RPi-RP2 disk
+4. Use PulseView of SigrokCli to coonetc to probe

 ## Client software